 This is how we're creating a sustainable university

-by Caroline HardakerNewcastle University is a World Top 100 university for sustainable development in the Times Higher Education (THE) Impact Rankings 2024.
+by Caroline HardakerNewcastle University is a World Top 100 university for sustainable development in the Times Higher Education (THE) Impact Rankings 2024, and 56th in the world in the QS World University Rankings: Sustainability 2025.
 Let's find out why.

-In this blog, we'll be digging into what this ranking means and why it's important, as well as what being a sustainable university actually involves and the steps we're taking to safeguard the future of our planet.
+In this blog, we'll be digging into what these rankings mean and why it's they’re important, as well as what being a sustainable university actually involves and the steps we're taking to safeguard the future of our planet.

 Contents: